Platelet-Rich Plasma (PRP) and Surgical Biology: Understanding PRP Preparation and the Body’s Natural Repair Processes

 • produce reproducible platelet concentrations

-• enable processing within clinical environments
+• allow processing within clinical environments

-PRP Research in Surgical and Orthopedic Literature
+PRP Research in Orthopedic and Surgical Literature

-• tendon repair models
+• tendon repair research

 • ligament and graft biology